tinmarino/try/README.md

-# Notas
+# TODO

-* Me, You, Us: I'd like to start with "I" then "You" then "We" (tin)
-  * A classical tactic to federate auditory
-  * Myannam, tinanam, Vietnam !
+last slide
+TODO Cloud of words
+TODO 1 or 2 quotes written

-# Plan
+# Notes

-* Who are we (30 sec)
-  * We all use computer but the computing team do nothing more
-* Introduction (1 min: Martin)
-  * Example from what try means
+Try to:
+* Trust
+* Share
-* Example 1
+* Code
-* Example 2
+* Plug
-* Conclusion
+* Push
-  * Try methodologically: dichotomically, taking notes ...

 # Slides

-###  First: Try+ associated verbs
-### Second: Hot and Cold,dichotomy

 ### * Third: MJ ?

 1/2 examples done.

-Pictore: cave and torch, looking for hints to discard or not while troubleshooting
+Picture: cave and torch, looking for hints to discard or not while troubleshooting

-### Last: Gallileo galliley and astro heroes

 # Quotes

-* Fear does not avoid danger (neither does courage.
-But fear makes you weak, and courage makes you strong.)
-(Misha Defonseca)
 * He did not know it was imposible so he did it
 * Where niceness is received as weakness ...
 * There is no true heroes in victory